Clarice Assad

 Clarice Assad (born February 9, 1978) is a Brazilian-American composer, pianist, arranger, singer, and educator from Rio de Janeiro.
-She is influenced by popular Brazilian culture, Romanticism, world music, and jazz.
+Her work is influenced by popular Brazilian culture, Romanticism, world music, and jazz.
 She comes from a musical family, which includes her father, guitarist Sergio Assad, her uncle, guitarist Odair Assad, and her aunt, singer-songwriter Badi Assad.

 Assad has performed professionally since the age of seven.
 She holds a bachelor of music degree from Roosevelt University in Chicago and a master's degree in composition from the University of Michigan, where she studied composition with Michael Daugherty.
 She is a 2009 Latin Grammy and 2022 Grammy nominee.

 Early years

 Born in Campo Grande, a suburb in the west portion of Rio de Janeiro, Brazil, Assad is the first daughter of musician Sergio Assad and school teacher Celia Maria Vasconcelos da Cunha, who named her child after the late Brazilian-Ukrainian writer Clarice Lispector.
 Assad began creating music at the age of six with the help of her father.

-Assad was born with Ehlers-Danlos Syndrome, a group of disorders that affect connective tissues, which severely limited her ability to perform musical instruments at an early age, but the condition did not affect her voice.
+Assad was born with Ehlers–Danlos syndrome, a group of disorders that affect connective tissues, which severely limited her ability to perform with musical instruments at an early age, but the condition did not affect her voice.
 As a child, Assad sang numerous jingles for radio and television, as well as albums including tracks for pop star Luiz Caldas and Brazilian soul musician Hyldon.
-During early adolescence, as her joints became stronger, she began playing piano mostly by ear and became interested in jazz.
-The years that followed were filled with intensive training in music, piano, composition, and arranging with Sheila Zagury, Linda Bustani, and Leandro Braga.
+During early adolescence, as her joints became stronger, she began playing piano and became interested in jazz.
+The years that followed were filled with intensive training in music, piano, composition, and arrangements with Sheila Zagury, Linda Bustani, and Leandro Braga.

-In 1993, Assad and her younger brother Rodrigo moved to France to live with their father, in a home he shared with his second wife and their child Julia.
-Assad studied piano and improvisation privately with Natalie Fortin, a professor from Le Conservatoire national Supérieur de Paris, and benefited also from her father's mentorship, composing, and arranging numerous pieces.
-This was a prolific period, though short-lived amidst a turbulent time.
-Sergio Assad's wife, who had been battling cancer, died a year later at 38.
-Assad returned to Brazil with her brother.
+In 1993, Assad and her younger brother Rodrigo moved to France to live with their father, in a home he shared with his second wife and their child, Julia.
+Assad studied piano and improvisation privately with Natalie Fortin, a professor from Le Conservatoire national Supérieur de Paris, and benefited also from her father's mentorship, composing, and arranging of numerous pieces.
+This was a prolific period, though short-lived, amidst a turbulent time for Assad.
+Sergio Assad's wife, who had been battling cancer, died a year later at the age of 38 and Assad returned to Brazil with her brother.

-In Rio de Janeiro, between 1995 and 1997, Assad acted as a pianist, arranger, and keyboardist on several musicals including Tá na Hora by playwright Lucia Coelho, A Estrela Menina by Joaquim de Paula, and Doidas Folias by playwright and composer Tim Rescala.
+In Rio de Janeiro, between 1995 and 1997, Assad performed as a pianist, arranger, and keyboardist on several musicals, including Tá na Hora by playwright Lucia Coelho, A Estrela Menina by Joaquim de Paula, and Doidas Folias by playwright and composer Tim Rescala.
 Though passionate about music, she struggled with the decision to pursue an academic degree, due to the limited prospects in the industry in Brazil.
-As she prepared to study for the entry college exams majoring in marine biology, her father Sergio had met astrophysicist Angela Olinto, and moved to Chicago.
+As she prepared to study for the entry college exams majoring in marine biology, her father, Sergio, met astrophysicist Angela Olinto, and moved to Chicago.
 A year later, Assad was given the opportunity to study film scoring at the Berklee College of Music, leaving Brazil in 1998.